holstadla/MarketingAnalytics/Newspaper Ad Pricing/README.md

-A newspaper company has given their ratings for putting up ads in three cities, Paris, Quebec, and Rio.
+A newspaper company has given their rates for putting up ads in three cities, Paris, Quebec, and Rio.

 The following needs to be done: